 Call Our Coronavirus Cruise Ship Injury and Illness Lawyer for a Free Case Consultation

-Rivkind Margulies & Rivkind represent victims of injuries on a cruise ship, and we represent cruise ship workers who were hurt by negligent conditions on their ship.
+The cruise ship accident lawyers at Rivkind Margulies & Rivkind represent victims of injuries on a cruise ship, and we represent cruise ship workers who were hurt by negligent conditions on their ship.
 If you or a loved one worked on a cruise ship during the coronavirus pandemic, you may have found yourself stuck on the ship facing worsening conditions.
 Our attorneys might be able to file a lawsuit against the cruise company and work to get you compensation for the harm you suffered.
 We can also file wrongful death lawsuits on behalf of family members.
-For a free case consultation, contact our cruise ship personal injury lawyers at (305) 204-5369.
+For a free case consultation, contact our lawyers for Diamond Princess employees stuck at sea during coronavirus at (305) 204-5369.